wp-plugins/wordpress-mobile-pack/readme.txt

 *  **Mobile analytics**, allowing you to track your mobile traffic with [PercentMobile](http://percentmobile.com), and view simple local traffic tallies.

-*  **A barcode widget** which adds a barcode to your desktop site so that devices with a suitable reader can quickly bookmark your mobile site, or deep link within it
+*  **A barcode widget** which adds a barcode to your desktop site so that devices with a suitable reader can quickly bookmark your mobile site, or deep link within it.

 *  **Automatic listing** on <a href='http://www.mpexo.com/blogs'>mpexo</a>, making it easier for users to discover that you have a mobile-friendly site.
 (NB: you can enable the mpexo listing in the 'Settings' dashboard menu.)